rm511130/PCF4CAS/README.md

 ![](./images/SpringMusic.png)

-Access `Apps Manager` and take a look at how it has recognized and reconfigured itself for the Docker and Spring Boot Apps.
+Access [Apps Manager](http://login.sys.ourpcf.com) and take a look at how it has recognized and reconfigured itself for the Docker and Spring Boot Apps.

-Congratulations, you have completed Lab #5.
+Congratulations, you have completed Lab-5.

 ### LAB-6: Installing the PKS Tile in Ops Manager

-- Installimg PKS on any IaaS takes at least 1hr, so please watch this [video]((https://www.youtube.com/watch?time_continue=83&v=Oxw-lucgpX0) at your leisure.
+- During this workshop we will show you all the key aspects of the installation and set-up of the PKS Tile.
+Installimg PKS on any IaaS takes at least 1hr, so please watch this compressed 15min [video]((https://www.youtube.com/watch?time_continue=83&v=Oxw-lucgpX0) to get an idea of the steps involved.

-- During this workshop we will show you all the keep aspects of the installation set-up.
+- What enterprise PKS adds to K8s